 We now discuss the role of external factors in the evolution of the region.
-The eleven countries studied in this book are small open economies, which means they are exposed to international shocks that are beyond their control but, affect their economic performance to varying degrees.
+The eleven countries studied in Kehoe and Nicolini (2020) can be modeled as small open economies, which means they are exposed to international shocks that are beyond their control but affect their economic performance to varying degrees.
+(Of our eleven Latin American countries, the one for which the small-open-economy assumption is least applicable is probably Chile because of its importance in the world copper market.)

 During the 1970s, there was a substantial increase in credit to emerging economies, including Latin America.
 The banking sector in the United States went through major structural changes that reduced profit margins in the domestic market.
-For example, the rapid growth of the commercial paper market implied that banks that were losing big clients sought other forms of financing.5 At the same time, important financial liberalizations in Latin America opened the door to foreign financial flows, which allowed US banks to allocate credit there.
+For example, the rapid growth of the commercial paper market implied that banks that were losing big clients sought other forms of financing.5 At the same time, important financial liberalizations in Latin America opened the door to foreign financial flows; this shift allowed US banks to allocate credit there.

-The oil boom in the 1970s increased the liquidity of banks in the United States and, thus, the size of the credit flows to Latin America and other emerging economies.
-Additionally, near-zero real interest rates on short-term loans allowed US banks to provide credit to foreign countries at a very low cost.
-Even though economists and some authorities were concerned, most of their warnings were frequently disregarded as exaggerations, and the general opinion of US regulators was that the likelihood of a banking crisis was low.6
+The oil boom in the 1970s increased the liquidity of US banks and thus the size of the credit flows to Latin America and other emerging economies.
+Additionally, near-zero real interest rates on short-term loans allowed US banks to provide credit at a very low cost to foreign countries.
+Even though economists and some authorities were concerned, most of their warnings were disregarded as exaggerations, and the general opinion of US regulators was that the likelihood of a banking crisis was low.6

-By the end of the 1970s, concerns about high inflation in the United States rose, and in 1982 then Federal Reserve chairman Paul Volcker decided to raise the federal funds rate.
-This decision increased the funding costs of commercial banks, which restricted the amount of credit that could flow to Latin America.
+By the end of the 1970s, concerns about high inflation in the United States rose.
+In 1982, Paul Volcker, the Federal Reserve chairman during that period, decided to raise the federal funds rate.
+This decision increased the funding costs of commercial banks, thereby restricting the amount of credit that could flow to Latin America.
 This reduction in credit availability put significant stress on public finances in most countries in the region.

 Almeida et al. (2019) show how high risk-free interest rates induce countries to default on their debt because they expect favorable renegotiation terms in the future.
-When the reference rates are high, the opportunity cost of banks holding up renegotiation on defaulted loans is higher, inducing them to accept higher haircuts when renegotiating defaulted debt.
-In August of 1982, Mexico defaulted on most of its loans from US commercial banks, an action followed by Argentina and Venezuela, and, later in the same decade, Brazil.
+When the reference rates are high, the opportunity cost of banks' holding up renegotiation on defaulted loans is higher, inducing them to accept higher haircuts when renegotiating defaulted debt.
+In August of 1982, Mexico defaulted on most of its loans from US commercial banks, an action followed by Argentina and Venezuela and, later in the same decade, Brazil.